Edie Martin, Glass Artist

 Martin currently exhibits her work at the Art Source Gallery in downtown Boise and the Boise Airport and sells directly from her studio and website.

-The Artist Life is please to offer many of Edie Martin's original work directly.
+The Artist Life is pleased to offer many of Edie Martin's original work directly.
 See our Artisan Collection.

 Martin's work can also be seen on her website at ediemartinglass.com